 Remove from oven; reduce heat to 350 F. Add cheese, onion, bacon, and broccoli to pastry shell.
-Whisk the join now eggs, cream, salt and nutmeg; pour over broccoli.
+Whisk the eggs, cream, salt and nutmeg; pour over broccoli.
 Sprinkle with paprika.

 Yesterday was more productive than I care to recall.
 My aching back will remind me that Mr. Prevention and I did all of our spring yard work and I am sore, sore, sore!
 At least it was a beautiful day to be outdoors, and I did have enough time to throw together a beautiful spaghetti & meatball dinner, followed up with a slice of carrot cake…homemade

 I have been CRAVING carrot cake for at least a week now, and seeing as Cooking Light featured a recipe this month.
 Well, the rest is history…